linuztx/flaredantic/docs/examples/Microsoft.md

-# Flaredantic Microsoft DevTunnel Examples 📚
+# Flaredantic Microsoft Dev Tunnels Examples 📚

-This document provides various examples of how to use Flaredantic with Microsoft DevTunnels in different scenarios.
+This document provides various examples of how to use Flaredantic with Microsoft Dev Tunnelss in different scenarios.

-> **⚠️ Note:** Microsoft DevTunnel currently only supports **Linux** and **macOS** platforms.
+> **⚠️ Note:** Microsoft Dev Tunnels currently only supports **Linux** and **macOS** platforms.
 Windows support is not yet available in this library.

 ## Basic Examples